FatihCANLII/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_03.md

 4.84\Omega \leq R \leq 5.16\Omega
 $$

-This result shows how uncertainties in voltage and current measurements propagate into the calculated resistance.
+This result shows how uncertainties in voltage and current measurements affect the calculated resistance.